Second Mesopotamian campaign of Ardashir I: Sources

 Despite its importance, description of the events regarding this war is relatively scarce in Roman and Byzantine sources.
 In addition, few of the sources are directly from the same period in which this war occurred.
-It is still uncertain why this war, which led to the loss of much of the Roman Mesopotamia, has not been properly treated by Roman-Byzantine historians.
+It is still uncertain why this war, which led to the loss of much of Roman Mesopotamia, was not properly treated by Roman-Byzantine historians.

 First stage

-In 237–241 during the reign of Maximinus the Thracian, who succeeded the last emperor of the Severan dynasty, Alexander, the cities of the Roman province of Mesopotamia, Nisibis and Carrhae, were conquered by the Sasanian Empire.
-Not surprisingly, Herodian also suggests that the Sasanians remained quiet for three or four years after Alexander Severus' campaigns of 232–233, the outcome of which was inconclusive.
+In 237–241 during the reign of Maximinus the Thracian, who succeeded Severus Alexander, the last emperor of the Severan dynasty, the cities of the Roman province of Mesopotamia, Nisibis and Carrhae, were conquered by the Sasanian Empire.
+Herodian suggested that the Sasanians had remained quiet for three or four years after Severus Alexander's campaigns of 232–233, the outcome of which was inconclusive.

 238/239

 A new large-scale invasion by the Sasanian armies occurred later that year, which laid siege to the fortress-city of Dura Europos, a Roman outpost on the Euphrates River, but it was repulsed by the Romans.